IntelPython/numba-dpex/docs/index.rst

 `XPU vision <https://www.intel.com/content/www/us/en/newsroom/news/xpu-vision-oneapi-server-gpu.html#gs.ervs8m>`_
 is to make it extremely easy for programmers to write efficient and portable code for a mix of architectures across CPUs, GPUs, FPGAs and other accelerators.
-To provide XPU programming capabilities, Numba-dppy relies on `SYCL <https://www.khronos.org/sycl/>`_ that is an industry standard for writing cross-platform code using standard C++.
-Using a SYCL runtime library Numba-dppy can launch data-parallel kernels generated directly from Python bytecode on supported data-parallel architectures.
+To provide XPU programming capabilities, the extension relies on `SYCL <https://www.khronos.org/sycl/>`_ that is an industry standard for writing cross-platform code using standard C++.
+Using a SYCL runtime library the extension can launch data-parallel kernels generated directly from Python bytecode on supported data-parallel architectures.
 Currently, support for SYCL is restricted to Intel's